mirzanaeembeg/mirzanaeembeg.github.io/README.md

 ## About

 This portfolio project serves as a comprehensive overview of my educational background, skills, and practical experience in various programming languages and technologies.
-It includes sections detailing my education, projects, skills, learnings, and more.
+It includes sections detailing my education, projects, skills, learnings and more.

 ## Features